TL;DR

 1. Financial Penalties

 GDPR fines are not theoretical.
 In recent years, recruitment agencies and HR service providers have been fined for mishandling candidate data.
-The maximum penalty is โฌ20 million or 4% of global turnover - whichever is higher.
+The maximum penalty is €20 million or 4% of global turnover - whichever is higher.
+Maintaining visibility through dedicated data breach monitoring helps firms mitigate these risks by detecting potential data leaks before they escalate into costly regulatory violations.

 2. Reputational Damage

-Even if fines are avoided, public knowledge of a compliance failure can damage an employerโs brand.
+Even if fines are avoided, public knowledge of a compliance failure can damage an employer’s brand.
 Candidates are unlikely to trust a company that mishandles sensitive data.

 3. Operational Inefficiency